 - If we use a company, which one?

 - How do we decide which islands to visit in the archipelago?

 - How should we split our time between a cruise and independent excursions?

 - What level of service should we go for?
 (E.g. Luxury, standard, basic)

 - Which airports should we fly from and to? (e.g. Guayaquil or Quito to Baltra or San Cristobal)

 Quite a list of questions, isn’t it?
 After exhausting many websites and guidebooks without making much progress, we decided that we would use a tour company to book a 5 day cruise, and then spend 4 days on our own exploring the islands independently.
-After some arduous research, we went with Happy Gringo tour operator, as they had options to suit all budgets, and a fantastic interactive map of the Galapagos which helped plan our time there!
+After some arduous research, we went with Happy Gringo tour operator, as they had options to suit all budgets.

 Overall we had a fantastic trip to the Galápagos Islands and would highly recommend the knowledge and services of Happy Gringo to help you in making those important decisions and arrangements!